Skip to Main Content

 No Author

-If no author or creator is provided, start the citation with the title/name of the item you are citing instead.
+If no author or creator is provided, begin the citation with the title/name of the item you are citing instead.

-If and only if an item is signed as being created by Anonymous, use "Anonymous" where you'd normally put the author's name.
+If an item is signed as being created by Anonymous, list "Anonymous" where you'd normally put the author's name.

-When putting works in alphabetical order, ignore initial articles such as "the", "a", or "an".
-For example the title The Best of Canada would be alphabetized as if it started with the word Best instead of the word The.
+When putting Works Cited entries in alphabetical order, ignore any initial articles such as "The," "A," or "An."
+For example, the title The Best of Canada would be alphabetized as if it started with the word Best instead of the word The.

 No Date

-If no date is provided, skip that information.
+If no date is provided, skip that element.

-It's recommended that you add the date you accessed the work at the end of the citation.
-Access date is given by putting the word "Accessed" followed by the Day Month (Shortened) Year the work was accessed/viewed.
+For MLA 9th edition, it is recommended that you add the Accessed Date at the end of the citation.
+The Accessed Date is given by putting the word "Accessed" followed by the Day Month (shortened) Year the work was accessed/viewed.
 For example, Accessed 20 Aug 2016.

 No Page Numbers

 Page numbers may not be provided for some items, such as online materials.
-If this is the case leave the page numbers out of the citation.
+If this is the case, omit page numbers from the citation.

 No Database Name

-If you cannot determine the name of the Databse, use the Database Provider.
+If you cannot determine the database's name where you access the source, list the database provider instead.

-When searching multiple databases at one time, make sure to click through to read the full article.
-Once you are looking at the full article it usually says the database name at the top of the screen.
+When searching among multiple databases simultaneously, make sure to click through to read the full article.
+When looking at the full article, it will usually state the database name at the top of the screen.

-If it is ambiguous or says something like "searching 3 databases" and you can't tell which one database it is from, enter the name of the database provider (e.g. Proquest, EBSCO, etc.) as the database.
+If it is ambiguous or says something like "searching 3 databases," and you can't tell which singular database it is contained in, list the name of the database provider (e.g. ProQuest, EBSCO, etc.) as the database instead.

-Note: Most research databases provide citations.
-Use the "Cite" or "Citation" link.
+Note: Most research databases provide citations, appearing as a "Cite" or "Citation" button.

 Otis College of Art and Design | 9045 Lincoln Blvd.
 Los Angeles, CA 90045 | MyOtis